 Swim in an Artificial Beach

-At the eastern seafront of Malé, there lies an manmade beach, literally named “Artificial Beach”.
-This beach is not only a popular tourist destination, it is also locals’ favourite as it is snuggly situated in the country’s capital.
-Not only open a swim, the beach also allows for several water sports activities.
+At the eastern seafront of Malé, there lies an man-made beach, literally named “Artificial Beach”.
+This beach is not only a popular tourist destination, it is also locals’ favorite as it is snugly situated in the country’s capital.
+The beach allows several water sports activities.
 Surrounded by parks and cafes, this place is great place for families with kids.
 In fact, many of the city’s events are held here such as carnivals, parades, and live music shows.

 Opening hours: 24-hrs